blazejba/gp2/README.md

 Class definitions and other custom-made programs imported in *master.py*.
 **exp/**
 XML files with the available experiments.
+**exp/logs**
+Folder contains logs from the performed experiments organized by the date.

 ## Experiment configuration file